 Another somewhat common option is to offer package deals, kind of like the ones you’d see at a yoga studio or rock climbing gym.
 For example, a clinician might offer five or 10 visits for a set price, rather than an unlimited subscription package.
 Savvy providers will often construct packages around commonly seen conditions.

-What are the benefits of running a concierge PT practice?
+What are the benefits of running a concierge physical therapy practice?

 The growth of the concierge trend is due in large part to the many benefits if affords providers and patients alike.

 One of the obvious reasons providers opt for a subscription model is that it’s often more profitable than a traditional setup.
-By eliminating insurance companies from the mix, therapists can charge what they wish (and what the market will support).
+By eliminating insurance companies from the mix, concierge physical therapy rates can be whatever the markets support.
 Compared to a traditional cash-based practice model, a subscription-based model also offers a more reliable income stream.

 Providers can also choose to offer hours that accommodate their specific patient populations.
 Young parents, adolescents, busy professionals, and older adults all might have very different appointment time preferences, and a concierge model enables the clinician to run the business around target patients’ schedules.